$1,500 First Prize

 - $20 entry fee includes a one-year subscription.

 - $10 entry fee includes a copy of the issue in which the winning poems appear.

 - Include name and address on the cover letter only.

-- First, second, and third place winners and honorable mentions will be included in the winter issue.
+- First, second, and third place winners will be published in Issue 102.

 - All poems will be considered for publication.

 - Previously published poems, including those that have appeared on websites, blogs, and personal home pages, are not eligible.

 - Judge will remove from consideration any entries he recognizes as having been written by writers with whom he has worked.

 - Contest results will be announced in September.

 River Styx accepts online submissions via Submittable.
 No email submissions will be considered.
 You may also mail your entry, along with entry fee and self-addressed stamped envelope, to the following: